-(d) Provides that the president appoints the at-large directors, rather than minority member directors, subject to confirmation by the board.
-Requires the president to, rather than requires the president to attempt to, in making appointments under this subsection, appoint directors who demonstrate knowledge gained from experiences in the legal profession and community necessary to ensure the board represents the interests of attorneys from the varied backgrounds that compose the membership of the state bar, rather than members of the different minority groups listed in Section 81.002(7).

-(e) Provides that at-large directors serve three-year terms.
-Provides that to be eligible for appointment as an at-large director, at the time of appointment, a person may not be serving as an elected director or an at-large director.
+- (d) Provides that the president of the state bar appoints the outreach directors, rather than minority member directors, subject to confirmation by the board of directors.
+Requires the president to, rather than requiring the president to attempt to, in making appointments under this subsection, appoint directors who demonstrate the sensitivity and knowledge gained from experiences in the legal profession and community necessary to ensure the board represents the interests of attorneys from the varied backgrounds that compose the membership of the state bar, including members of historically underrepresent groups, rather than members of the different minority groups listed in Section 81.002(7). - (e) Provides that outreach directors serve three-year terms.
+Provides that to be eligible for appointment as an outreach director, at the time of appointment, a person may not be serving as an elected director or an outreach director.
 Deletes existing text providing that minority member directors serve three-year terms.
 Deletes existing text providing that, to be eligible for appointment as a minority member director, a person must be a minority member of the bar and not be serving as an elected director at the time of appointment and not be serving as a minority member director at the time of appointment.
 Makes nonsubstantive changes.